nice-shot/TheSims/README.txt

   zombies try to approach people in the shelter.
 - We also added a custom move for the Defender agent so he'll be able to shoot zombies from a distance.
+- We've added the option to abort an action by the agent - used when zombies are shot so they'll stop wandering around.

 Ideas we didn't have time to implement:
 - Having limited fuel stock at the gas station and putting more stations